KeyvanSchneider/ankinote/README.md

 # 🧠 AnkiNote — Integrated Markdown Notebook for Anki 25+

 **AnkiNote** lets you write and organize Markdown notes *inside* Anki — no external editor, no distractions.
-It opens in a smooth dockable panel and supports folders, autosave, and light/dark themes.
+It opens in a smooth dockable panel and supports folders, autosave.

 ---